 Carnival of Aalst

-Being born and raised in Aalst (Belgium), I really have to promote its ´world-famous’ carnival.
-Although not as famous as the carnival in Rio or Venice it still attracts around 90000 people to the parade on Sunday each year.
-If you are in Belgium around that time, you must come and celebrate carnival in Aalst.
+Being born and raised in Aalst (Belgium), I have to promote its ´world-famous’ carnival.
+Although not as famous as the carnivals in Rio or Venice, it still attracts around 90,000 people to the parade on Sunday each year.
+If you are in Belgium around that time, you must come and celebrate the carnival in Aalst.
 It is a special and fantastic experience.

 Carnival is a Christian festival celebrated in the last 3 days before Ash Wednesday.
 Traditionally, the festival starts on Sunday and ends on Shrove Tuesday.
-At midnight, the Lent start for 40 days until Easter.
-So carnival is really the last chance to eat and drink what you want before Lent starts.
-Because the celebration of Easter occurs on a different date each year (depending on the first full moon in Spring), the celebration of carnival also occurs on different dates each year.
-In 2023, Aalst carnival is on Sunday, February 19th.
+At midnight, Lent begins for 40 days until Easter.
+So, carnival is the last chance to eat and drink what you want before Lent begins.
+Because the celebration of Easter occurs on a different date each year (depending on the first full moon in Spring), the celebration of Carnival also occurs on different dates each year.
+In 2026, the Aalst carnival starts on Sunday, February 15th.

 The Sunday parade

-On Sunday, the parade starts at 1pm and lasts for about 5 hours.
-The groups make the floats themselves with a cartoon style is something typical of Aalst.
-Furthermore, Almost all of the pieces of the floats like the heads are carved in 1 piece out of Styrofoam.
+On Sunday, the parade starts at 1 pm and lasts for about 5 hours.
+The groups make the floats themselves, with a cartoon style typical of Aalst.
+Furthermore, almost all of the pieces of the floats, like the heads, are carved in 1 piece out of Styrofoam.
 Smaller ‘loose groups’ can also participate while addressing more recent themes with more satire.
 Of course, all the texts are in the local dialect.

 The costumes and makeup are always on point every year.